The AMD Ryzen 5 8500G wins in 10 out of 14 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (300% better).

 AI Versus Verdict

-The AMD Ryzen 5 8500G is the objective winner of this comparison, securing a lead in ten out of fourteen measured specifications.
-Its most significant technical advantage is the L2 Cache, which is 300% better than that of the Intel Core i7-8700K.
-While the Intel Core i7-8700K maintains a 6% advantage in base clock speed, it only outperforms the AMD Ryzen 5 8500G in a single category, making the latter the superior choice based on the provided data.
+The AMD Ryzen 5 8500G is the objective winner of this comparison, securing victory in ten out of fourteen measured categories.
+Its most significant technical advantage is its L2 Cache, which is 300% better than that of the Intel Core i7-8700K.
+This substantial improvement in cache capacity provides the primary performance edge for the newer architecture, establishing it as the superior choice across the majority of the evaluated hardware specifications.

-Users prioritizing modern architecture and the substantial L2 Cache advantage should select the AMD Ryzen 5 8500G for their build.
-Conversely, the Intel Core i7-8700K remains a viable option for those who specifically require the 6% higher base clock speed provided by that processor.
-Choosing between these two components depends entirely on whether your specific needs are better served by the cache capacity of the AMD option or the base clock frequency of the Intel alternative.
+Users prioritizing modern architecture and the significant L2 Cache advantage should select the AMD Ryzen 5 8500G for their build.
+Conversely, the Intel Core i7-8700K remains a viable option only for those who specifically require its 6% higher base clock speed.
+Most builders will find the broader range of superior specifications in the Ryzen model to be the more practical and efficient choice for their computing needs.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.